rmunate/PHP2JS/README.md

+# PHP2JS
-# PHP2JS (The Library that Made Handling Monoliths in Laravel Simple) (LARAVEL PHP Framework)
+## The Library that Made Handling Monoliths in Laravel Simple - LARAVEL PHP Framework

 ⚙️ This library is compatible with Laravel versions 9.0 and above ⚙️

 [![Laravel 9.0+](https://img.shields.io/badge/Laravel-9.0%2B-orange.svg)](https://laravel.com)